mckaywrigley/level-4-agent-code/README.md

 Find a full tutorial [here](https://www.jointakeoff.com/courses/series-5-levels-of-agents-coding-agents) on Takeoff.

+---

 ## How It Works

-### 1. Manual Trigger
+1. **Manual Trigger**

    - A developer or user triggers a [GitHub Actions workflow](.github/workflows/ai-agent.yml) manually from the **Actions** tab, passing in a `feature_request` input describing what they want to build or change.

-### 2. AI Planning
+   - This `feature_request` is the core instruction that the AI uses to plan and implement changes.

+2. **AI Planning**

-- The **Planner Agent** (`lib/agents/planner.ts`) reads your `feature_request` and breaks it into an ordered list of steps (e.g., Step1, Step2, etc.).
+   - The **Planner Agent** (`lib/agents/planner.ts`) processes your `feature_request` and breaks it into an ordered list of steps (e.g., Step1, Step2, etc.).
-- Each step has a short description and a plan for the coding changes needed.
+   - Each step contains:
+     - **Name** (for clarity)
+     - **Description** (what the step aims to achieve)
+     - **Plan** (specific coding actions needed)

-### 3. Pull Request
+3. **Pull Request Initialization**

-- The workflow script (`scripts/master-flow.ts`) checks out the `main` branch locally, creates a new feature branch (e.g., `agent/add-login`) if one doesn’t exist, then opens a pull request from that branch → `main`.
+   - The workflow script (`scripts/master-flow.ts`) checks out the `main` branch locally, creates a new feature branch (e.g., `agent/add-login`) if one doesn’t exist, then opens a pull request from that branch to `main`.
-- All subsequent changes are pushed to this branch, so we can attach AI reviews to the PR.

-### 4. Step-by-Step Implementation
+   - By creating a dedicated branch, each code change is pushed there, allowing automatic reviews and comments to be posted to a single PR thread.

+4. **Step-by-Step Implementation**

-For each step in the plan:
+   For each planned step:

-1. **Text-to-Feature** (`lib/agents/text-to-feature.ts`) uses an LLM to propose file changes for that step, based on prior context (i.e., the changes so far).
+   1. **Text-to-Feature** (`lib/agents/text-to-feature.ts`) uses an LLM to propose file changes for that step, referencing the codebase context and any accumulated modifications so far.
    2. The script applies these file changes locally, commits, and pushes.
-3. **Partial AI Review**:
+   3. **Partial AI Review** is performed on just the new commit:
-   - We run `runFlowOnLatestCommit(...)`, which uses a “compare commits” approach to find only the new diff from the last commit and do a partial code review/test generation/fix loop on that commit:
+      - We run `runFlowOnLatestCommit(...)`, which uses local git commands to find only the new diff and do a partial code review/test generation/fix loop:
-     1. AI code review for the latest commit’s changes.
+        1. **AI code review** for the latest commit’s changes.
-     2. Test gating & test generation for the new/modified files.
+        2. **Test gating & test generation** if needed for the new/modified code.
-     3. Local test run (`npm run test`).
-If failing, we do an iterative fix loop up to 3 times.
+        3. **Local test run** (`npm run test`).
+If failing, the agent attempts iterative fixes (up to 3 times).
       - If everything passes, we proceed to the next step.
-Otherwise, we fail early.
+Otherwise, the workflow fails early.

-### 5. Final Full Review
+5. **Final Full Review**

-- After all steps pass, we do one last **full** AI review/test cycle:
+   - After all steps pass, we do one last **full** AI review/test cycle on the entire PR:
-  1. We build a full PR context including _all_ changes from this feature branch.
+     1. Build a **full PR context** (diff from `main` to the current branch).
-  2. The AI Agent does a complete code review, test gating, test generation, and iterative fix cycle again, this time on the entire set of changes.
+     2. The AI agent conducts a **complete** code review, test gating, test generation, and iterative fix cycle for the entire set of changes.
-  3. If we pass, success!
-If not, we fail the workflow.
+     3. If tests eventually pass, success!
+Otherwise, the workflow fails.

-### 6. Ready for Review
+6. **Ready for Review**

-- If the final full review/test cycle is successful, we mark the PR as “ready for review” by removing the draft status.
+   - If the final full review/test cycle is successful, the script marks the PR as “ready for review.”
    - At this point, the new feature is available in the PR for final human checks and merging.

 ---

 ## File & Folder Breakdown

 - **`.github/workflows/ai-agent.yml`**
   Defines the GitHub Actions workflow.
-Manually triggered with an input `feature_request`.
+Manually triggered with a `feature_request` describing the desired feature.

   - Installs dependencies and runs `scripts/master-flow.ts`.

 - **`scripts/master-flow.ts`**
   The main script orchestrating the entire “plan → partial commit steps → final review” flow.

-  1. Switches/creates a new feature branch.
+  1. Switch/create a feature branch.
-  2. Ensures a PR is open.
+  2. Open or find an existing PR.
-  3. Runs the **Planner Agent** to get steps.
+  3. Run the **Planner Agent** to get a list of steps.
   4. For each step:
-     - Asks **Text-to-Feature** to propose changes.
+     - Ask **Text-to-Feature** to propose changes.
-     - Commits/pushes them.
+     - Commit/push them.
-     - Calls **`runFlowOnLatestCommit`** to do partial code review/test generation/fix.
+     - Call **`runFlowOnLatestCommit`** to do a partial code review/test generation/fix loop on just that commit.
-  5. After all steps, calls **`runFlowOnPR`** for a final full PR-based review/test pass.
+  5. After all steps, calls **`runFlowOnPR`** for the final, all-inclusive review/test pass.
-  6. If successful, marks the PR as non-draft.
+  6. If successful, updates the PR to signal that it’s ready for final human review.

 - **`lib/agents/planner.ts`**

-  Planner Agent that takes your feature request and breaks it into steps.
+  - **Planner Agent** that reads the `feature_request` and splits it into a multi-step plan.

 - **`lib/agents/text-to-feature.ts`**

-  Takes a single step’s description and the “accumulated changes,” returning new or updated file contents.
-Commits these to the feature branch.
+  - Takes a single step’s instructions plus any previous modifications and returns new or updated file contents.
+  - Commits these changes to the feature branch locally.

-- **`lib/agents/commit-step-flow.ts`** (example name)
+- **`lib/agents/commit-step-flow.ts`**
-  Exposes `runFlowOnLatestCommit(...)`, which:

-  1. Compares HEAD~1 to HEAD to get the new commit’s diff.
-  2. Builds a partial context for that commit.
-  3. Runs code review, gating, test generation, iterative fix, etc. but only on that commit’s changes.
+  - Exposes `runFlowOnLatestCommit(...)` for partial code reviews and potential fixes of only the latest commit’s changes.

 - **`lib/agents/pr-step-flow.ts`**

-  Exposes `runFlowOnPR(...)`, a more standard approach that sees the entire PR’s changes.
-Used for the final “full” pass.
+  - Exposes `runFlowOnPR(...)`, handling a **full** pass over all changes in the branch (final review stage).

 - **`lib/agents/pr-context.ts`**

+  - Defines how we build or parse a “Pull Request Context” from local git diffs (base..HEAD), storing the changed files and commit messages.
-  Defines how we gather PR data (files changed, commit messages).
-The final pass uses the entire PR.
-For partial commits, we do a custom “compareCommitsForPR(...)” approach.
+  - The final pass uses the entire PR diff, while partial passes only handle the latest commit.

-- **`lib/agents/test-*.ts`** (test gating, test proposals, test fix)
+- **`lib/agents/test-*.ts`**

-  Handles test-related logic: deciding if tests are needed, generating them, or iteratively fixing failing tests.
+  - Handles test logic: gating (deciding whether new tests are needed), proposals (generating new tests), and fixes (iterating if they fail).

 - **`lib/agents/code-review.ts`**

-  Orchestrates the AI-based code review step.
+  - Orchestrates the AI-based code review.
+Summaries, file analyses, suggestions are posted on the PR.

 - **`lib/agents/test-runner.ts`**
-  Runs `npm run test` locally, capturing the output to see if tests pass or fail.
+  - Runs `npm run test` locally, capturing Jest output to see if tests pass or fail.

 ---